-Armona et al., 2019, Coibion et al., 2018, 2019, among many others).
+Our paper also aligns with an expanding literature that uses randomized controlled trials to study how individuals' economic expectations react to new information (see Armantier et al., 2016, Armona et al., 2019, Coibion et al., 2018, 2019, among many others).
 Within this literature, only a few papers investigate agents' reactions to fiscal news.
 Roth et al. (2022) study how information about the US government debt-to-GDP ratio affects US households' attitudes toward government spending and taxation.
-Coibion et al. (2021) investigate the effects of information about future debt on inflation expectations of a survey of US households.
-Grigoli and Sandri (2024) find similar results when surveying households in the United States, the United Kingdom, and Brazil, emphasizing that the inflationary impact declines with the perceived credibility of their country's central bank.5 We also build on Coibion et al. (2021) to design our fiscal treatments and show that, in a survey of German households, fiscal news leading to an increase in expected debt-to-GDP ratio also increases their inflation expectations.
+Coibion et al. (2021) investigate the effects of information about future debt on inflation expectations in a survey of US households.
+Grigoli and Sandri (2024) find similar results when surveying households in the United States, the United Kingdom, and Brazil.
+They emphasize that the inflationary impact declines with the perceived credibility of their country's central bank.
 We make several contributions compared to these previous works.
-We investigate how households connect fiscal variables and inflation expectations depending on their views about the fiscal space and find that, for a subset of households, this connection is consistent with fiscal dominance.
-We also investigate what drives these different perceptions of the fiscal space.
-Finally, we rationalize our empirical results with a New Keynesian model that incorporates heterogeneous beliefs and use this model to analyze the optimal monetary policy reaction to such heterogeneity.